Traffic management

 Motorists must give way to pedestrians on a zebra crossing (white lines marked on the road).
 However, zebra crossings are just one way to help pedestrians safely cross the road.
 Depending on the road conditions, other options may be safer.

 The safe operation of a zebra crossing depends on drivers being able to see the pedestrian using the crossing and then being able to stop in time to let the pedestrian cross.
-Zebra crossings are not safe in the following situations:
+Sometimes zebra crossings are not safe, for example:

-- if a zebra crossing is not frequently used, drivers who routinely use the road may forget to check for pedestrians and an accident may occur
+• when a zebra crossing is not frequently used, as drivers who routinely use the road may forget to check for pedestrians

-- zebra crossings can be unsafe near schools, as young children are not able to judge if a driver will stop in time.
+• near schools, as young children cannot judge whether a driver will stop in time.

 Options for improving pedestrian safety include: